In recent years, search engine advertising has become the lifeblood of a digital marketing campaign of many small businesses.

 Can you think of a better way to reach your targeted audience?

 There is a good reason why search engine advertising has grown so popular in comparison to, say, display or TV advertising.

-You can also tell Google (and other search engines) the maximum amount of money.
+You can also tell these advertising platforms such as Google (and other search engines) the maximum amount of money.

 There’s a lot you can do to make sure that your marketing budget is stretched as much as possible by only reaching the people who are likely to buy.

-How does it work?
+How does search engine advertising work?

-When you type something into a search bar, the search engine (like Google) shows you a number of links to website pages…
+When you type something into a search bar, the search engine (like Google, Bing, or Yahoo) shows you a number of links to website pages…

-Now most of the links on these pages are organic results, i.e. website pages that were considered…
+Now, most of the links on these pages are organic search results, i.e. website pages that were considered…

 What search engine advertising or paid search advertising does is show your web page at the top or bottom of these search engine results pages.

 Or you offer high margin products/services (like lawyers or real estate firms), search engine advertising is one of the fastest ways to…

 Best search engine advertising techniques

 …you can make sure your time AND money yield a beautiful ROI.
 (Yes, returns on your investment can be beautiful.)

 #1 Never run just one ad